Cassin01/nvim-conf/README.md

 ## Dependencies

-If you don't use this configuration at mac, You should remove this code from ``init/main/nnoremap.init.vim``
+If you don't use this configuration on mac, You should remove this code from ``init/main/nnoremap.init.vim``

 ```nnoremap.init.vim
 " mac only!!!!!!!!!!!!!! {{{